ncbi/cxx-toolkit/pages/ch_app.md

 The NCBI Firewall Daemon (FWDaemon) is essentially a network multiplexer listening at an advertised network address.

-The FWDaemon works in a close cooperation with the DISPD dispatcher which informs FWDaemon on how to connect to the “real” NCBI server and then instructs the network client to connect to FWDaemon (instead of the “real” NCBI server).
+The FWDaemon works in a close cooperation with the DISPD dispatcher which informs FWDaemon on how to connect to the "real" NCBI server and then instructs the network client to connect to FWDaemon (instead of the "real" NCBI server).
 Thus, the FWDaemon serves as a middleman that just pumps the network traffic from the network client to the NCBI server and back.

 The FWDaemon allows a network client to establish a persistent TCP/IP connection to any of publicly advertised NCBI services, provided that the client is allowed to make an outgoing network connection to any of the following FWDaemon addresses (on front-end NCBI machines):